Carbon AI Chat

 The Carbon AI Chat can open an overlay panel with custom content at any time.
 Panels are effective for use cases that range from pre‑chat content forms, post‑chat feedback forms, or multi‑step processes.
 You can open the panel at any time, whether from an event, a user_defined response, or even an action a user takes on your website.

-For more information, see ChatInstance.customPanels.
-The custom panel is just another WriteableElementName.
-For more information on displaying a writeable element, see the documentation for React and web components.
+The custom panel renders content through the WriteableElementName.CUSTOM_PANEL_ELEMENT writeable element.
+For more on rendering writeable elements, see the documentation for React and web components.